acoullandreau/apple_music_analyser/docs/DOCUMENTATION.md

 To understand even better the *why*, please take a look at the exploratory work I did prior to building this project, available as a Jupyter notebook !

-Also, don't hesitate to check out the two Medium posts:

-* how to use the package, step by step guide
+Also, don't hesitate to check out the [Medium post](https://medium.com/@mozart38/apple-music-activity-analyser-part-2-3a62c6284eb0) related to how to use the package, as step by step guide.
-* applied example of the package with my personal data

 And finally, for more examples, take a look at the [examples folder](https://github.com/acoullandreau/apple_music_analyser/tree/master/examples)!